Luke Raley Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.16 team ERA that ranks 15th among all MLB pitching staffs.
+- The Phillies' 4.12 team ERA ranks 14th among all MLB pitching staffs.

-- Phillies pitchers combine to allow 88 home runs (1.1 per game), the sixth-fewest in the league.
+- The Phillies give up the sixth-fewest home runs in baseball (89 total, 1.1 per game).

-- The right-hander last appeared on Thursday against the Chicago Cubs, when he threw five innings, allowing four earned runs while giving up seven hits.
+- The right-hander last appeared on Friday against the Chicago Cubs, when he tossed six innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.